-Formed in 1976 and based in New York City, the Emerson was one of the first quartets whose violinists alternated in the first chair position.
-The quartet, which took its name from the American poet and philosopher Ralph Waldo Emerson, balances busy performing careers with a commitment to teaching and serves as Quartet-in-Residence at Stony Brook University.
-In 2013, cellist Paul Watkins, a distinguished soloist, award-wining conductor and devoted chamber musician, joined the original members of the Quartet to form today’s group.
+Formed in 1976 and based in New York City, the Emerson String Quartet was one of the first quartets to have its violinists alternate in the first chair position.
+The Quartet, which takes its name from the American poet and philosopher Ralph Waldo Emerson, balances busy performing careers with a commitment to teaching, and serves as Quartet-in-Residence at Stony Brook University.
+In 2013, cellist Paul Watkins—a distinguished soloist, award-winning conductor, and devoted chamber musician—joined the original members of the Quartet to form today’s group.

-The Emerson Quartet enthusiastically endorses Thomastik strings.
+The Emerson String Quartet enthusiastically endorses Thomastik strings.